Schedule AnAppointment

 If you do get shingles on your cornea, it may cause corneal inflammation or swelling.
 In some cases, it may be severe enough to leave permanent scars.
 This can lead to anything from blurred vision to permanent sight loss.
 If it does cause severe corneal scarring or thinning, you may need a cornea transplant.

 Herpes zoster can usually be diagnosed on routine exam with your primary care physician.
 If the rash is present near the eye, you should see an ophthalmologist to rule out eye involvement.
-The sooner you get treated, the more likely it is that you can avoid long-term problems, Dr. Kanakamedala said.
+The sooner you get treated, the more likely it is that you can avoid long-term problems.
 Treatment usually involves an oral antiviral medication and pain control.
 Other treatment may be prescribed by your ophthalmologist that is tailored to your specific eye problem.
 Some individuals may qualify for a new shingles vaccine.

 CEENTA has cornea specialists throughout North Carolina.
 If you are worried about shingles harming your eye, don’t hesitate to schedule an appointment with one of them.